liferay/liferay-docs/develop/tutorials/articles/120-customizing/01-customizing-jsps/04-jsp-overrides-using-fragments.markdown

 2. The exact version of the host module to which the fragment belongs.

-Both are declared using the OSGi header `Fragment-Host`.
+Both are declared using the OSGi manifest header `Fragment-Host`.

     Fragment-Host: com.liferay.login.web;bundle-version="[1.0.0,1.0.1)"